nickonsocialmedia/Proxy-Chains/README.md

 sudo apt install proxychains

-You can locate the configuration file here but its not neccessary because protacals, subnet, and ports are set by default.
+You can locate the configuration file here but its not neccessary because protocols, subnet, and ports are set by default.

 sudo mousepad /etc/proxychains.conf